 Did you know just 10 minutes of physical activity a day can benefit your physical and mental health?

-Tune in at 10:10am to CHBN every weekday and take part in 10 minutes of activity to keep stretching and moving, every day.
+Tune in at 10:10am to CHBN every weekday and take part in 10 minutes of activity to keep stretching and moving.
 It’s great fun to do and it will be good for you too.

 Are you listening to 10 Today?